 Head lice are usually spread through direct head-to-head contact with an infested person, but they can also be spread by sharing combs or towels.
 Children are often the most affected by head lice, particularly those between the ages of 3 and 10.
 Additionally, females often get head lice more than males, possibly due to having longer hair.
 Pets are typically not affected by human head lice.

-Home Remedies and Natural Cures for Head Lice Treatment
+Home Remedies and Natural Treatments for Head Lice

 Shampoos containing a small amount (5%) of Tea Tree Oil are often very effective at getting rid of head lice.
 An excellent shampoo is Nature's Gate - Tea Tree Calming Shampoo.